kenany/lolking-lookup/README.md

 ### `lookup([region='na'], summoner, callback)`

-Calls `callback(error, data)`, wherein `error` is any _Error_ encountered and `data` is an _Object_ containing information from Lolking's leaderboard on _String_ `summoner` in _String_ region.
+Calls `callback(error, data)`, wherein `error` is any _Error_ encountered and `data` is an _Object_ containing information from LolKing's leaderboard on _String_ `summoner` in _String_ region.